 The Australian Shepherd is not a big barker and tends to bark only when excited due to provocation or play.
 Likewise, the Rottweiler is a quiet dog that tends to bark only in defense of family, property, and self.
 A mix of these two breeds, the Australian cattle dog Rottweiler seldom barks without good reason.

-Both the Australian Shepherd and the Rottweiler tend towards being lone wanderers, but with early socialization, they can happily live with other similar-sized dogs.
+The Australian Shepherd and the Rottweiler tend to be lone wanderers, but they can happily live with other similar-sized dogs with early socialization.
 The same concept seems to be true for human companionship, too.
 The Australian Shepherd Rottweiler tends to attach to one specific person with whom they bond fiercely.